n3wt0n/MultilayerAspnetProjectTemplate/README.md

   * Fake entities and helpers

-# How to use the template
+# How to intall the template

 It is very simple!
 + Grab the **MVCMultiLayer.Template.zip** and the **MVCMultiLayer.TemplateWizard.dll** files from the *"TemplatePackages"* folder
 + Copy the **zip** file to the *"C:\Users\YOUR_USERNAME\Documents\Visual Studio 2015\Templates\ProjectTemplates\Visual C#\"* folder
 + Register the **dll** library into the GAC with the command `gacutil /i MVCMultiLayer.TemplateWizard.dll`

+# How to use the Project Template
+After the template installation, just start Visual Studio 2015 and go to create a new C# Web project.
+A new **"MVCMultiLayer"** item will appear in the list ;)

 Read the "INFO.md" file to have more information on template generation and usage.